shanewhi/world-energy-data/README.md

 Description:
-Python program that generates the following charts -
+Python script that generates the following charts -

 Global:
 1. Annual atmospheric CO₂ concentration and change